Frequently Asked Questions

 • Intel or AMD processor

-• VST3 compatible DAW
+• VST3 or AAX compatible DAW

 • 4GB RAM minimum (8GB recommended)